U.S. Bancorp (NYSE:USB) Shares Sold by Neville Rodie & Shaw Inc.

-Neville Rodie & Shaw Inc. trimmed its position in U.S. Bancorp (NYSE:USB) by 17.1% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 24,159 shares of the financial services provider’s stock after selling 5,000 shares during the period.
-Neville Rodie & Shaw Inc.’s holdings in U.S. Bancorp were worth $1,126,000 as of its most recent SEC filing.
+Neville Rodie & Shaw Inc. reduced its position in shares of U.S. Bancorp (NYSE:USB) by 12.3% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 21,191 shares of the financial services provider’s stock after selling 2,968 shares during the period.
+Neville Rodie & Shaw Inc.’s holdings in U.S. Bancorp were worth $1,172,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in USB.
-Vantage Consulting Group Inc acquired a new stake in U.S. Bancorp in the fourth quarter worth approximately $27,000.
-Field & Main Bank bought a new position in shares of U.S. Bancorp in the fourth quarter valued at $27,000.
-Diversified LLC bought a new position in shares of U.S. Bancorp in the fourth quarter valued at $28,000.
-Salem Investment Counselors Inc. increased its holdings in shares of U.S. Bancorp by 92.3% in the fourth quarter.
-Salem Investment Counselors Inc. now owns 600 shares of the financial services provider’s stock valued at $28,000 after buying an additional 288 shares in the last quarter.
-Finally, Jeppson Wealth Management LLC bought a new position in shares of U.S. Bancorp in the third quarter valued at $31,000.
-Hedge funds and other institutional investors own 71.73% of the company’s stock.
+Several other hedge funds also recently bought and sold shares of the company.
+Raymond James Trust N.A. grew its position in U.S. Bancorp by 3.8% in the fourth quarter.
+Raymond James Trust N.A. now owns 77,939 shares of the financial services provider’s stock worth $3,631,000 after acquiring an additional 2,858 shares during the period.
+Kestra Advisory Services LLC raised its stake in shares of U.S. Bancorp by 93.6% in the fourth quarter.
+Kestra Advisory Services LLC now owns 131,197 shares of the financial services provider’s stock valued at $6,055,000 after acquiring an additional 63,419 shares in the last quarter.
+JustInvest LLC raised its stake in shares of U.S. Bancorp by 14.8% in the fourth quarter.
+JustInvest LLC now owns 7,555 shares of the financial services provider’s stock valued at $352,000 after acquiring an additional 972 shares in the last quarter.
+Lord Abbett & CO.
+LLC increased its holdings in U.S. Bancorp by 11.7% in the fourth quarter.
+Lord Abbett & CO.
+LLC now owns 1,244,995 shares of the financial services provider’s stock valued at $58,004,000 after buying an additional 130,258 shares during the last quarter.
+Finally, Fiduciary Trust Co. increased its holdings in U.S. Bancorp by 12.7% in the fourth quarter.
+Fiduciary Trust Co. now owns 303,612 shares of the financial services provider’s stock valued at $14,145,000 after buying an additional 34,234 shares during the last quarter.
+Institutional investors and hedge funds own 71.73% of the company’s stock.

-Several research analysts have issued reports on USB shares.
-Robert W. Baird reaffirmed a “neutral” rating and issued a $55.00 price target on shares of U.S. Bancorp in a report on Thursday, March 25th.
-Morgan Stanley upped their price target on U.S. Bancorp from $57.00 to $58.00 and gave the company an “equal weight” rating in a report on Monday, March 8th.
-Odeon Capital Group raised U.S. Bancorp from a “hold” rating to a “buy” rating in a report on Wednesday, March 24th.
-Bank of America downgraded shares of U.S. Bancorp from a “neutral” rating to an “underperform” rating and boosted their target price for the company from $44.00 to $52.00 in a research note on Thursday, January 7th.
-Finally, Royal Bank of Canada boosted their target price on shares of U.S. Bancorp from $42.00 to $52.00 in a research note on Thursday, December 10th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the company.
-The stock has an average rating of “Buy” and a consensus price target of $52.58.

-U.S. Bancorp (NYSE:USB) last posted its quarterly earnings results on Tuesday, January 19th.
-The financial services provider reported $0.95 earnings per share for the quarter, hitting the Zacks’ consensus estimate of $0.95.
-U.S. Bancorp had a net margin of 18.68% and a return on equity of 10.99%.
-The business had revenue of $5.75 billion for the quarter, compared to the consensus estimate of $5.80 billion.
-During the same period in the prior year, the business posted $0.90 earnings per share.
-U.S. Bancorp’s revenue for the quarter was up 1.5% compared to the same quarter last year.
-As a group, analysts predict that U.S. Bancorp will post 3.06 EPS for the current year.
+U.S. Bancorp announced that its Board of Directors has authorized a share repurchase plan on Tuesday, December 22nd that allows the company to buyback $3.00 billion in shares.
+This buyback authorization allows the financial services provider to buy up to 4% of its shares through open market purchases.
+Shares buyback plans are often an indication that the company’s leadership believes its shares are undervalued.

 The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, April 15th.
-Investors of record on Wednesday, March 31st will be issued a $0.42 dividend.
-This represents a $1.68 dividend on an annualized basis and a yield of 2.98%.
-The ex-dividend date of this dividend is Tuesday, March 30th.
+Investors of record on Wednesday, March 31st will be given a dividend of $0.42 per share.
+This represents a $1.68 dividend on an annualized basis and a dividend yield of 2.93%.
+The ex-dividend date is Tuesday, March 30th.
 U.S. Bancorp’s dividend payout ratio is presently 38.71%.

-U.S. Bancorp announced that its Board of Directors has initiated a share buyback program on Tuesday, December 22nd that allows the company to repurchase $3.00 billion in shares.
-This repurchase authorization allows the financial services provider to repurchase up to 4% of its stock through open market purchases.
-Stock repurchase programs are usually a sign that the company’s management believes its stock is undervalued.
+Several brokerages have issued reports on USB.
+Jefferies Financial Group raised their price objective on U.S. Bancorp from $55.00 to $66.00 and gave the stock a “buy” rating in a report on Friday.
+Citigroup raised U.S. Bancorp from a “neutral” rating to a “buy” rating and raised their price target for the stock from $53.00 to $55.00 in a report on Friday, January 22nd.
+Credit Suisse Group raised their price target on U.S. Bancorp from $50.00 to $56.00 and gave the stock a “neutral” rating in a report on Wednesday, March 31st.
+Stephens raised their price objective on shares of U.S. Bancorp from $52.00 to $68.00 and gave the company an “overweight” rating in a research report on Tuesday, March 30th.
+Finally, Zacks Investment Research upgraded shares of U.S. Bancorp from a “hold” rating to a “strong-buy” rating and set a $52.00 price objective for the company in a research report on Thursday, December 17th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the stock.
+U.S. Bancorp has a consensus rating of “Buy” and an average price target of $53.72.

 U.S. Bancorp Company Profile